-In total, 177 Lazos de Agua participants were interviewed: 63 in Nicaragua, 50 in Mexico, 34 in Colombia, and 30 in Paraquay2.
-These people reflect the diversity of SABC participants and interventions, as they fall within a wide range of ages, from minors to seniors aged 60 and up, and they hold diverse occupations, including house students. cleaners, farmers. ranchers, fishermen, teachers, members, User Committee. of the Water and community leaders.
+In total, 177 Lazos de Agua participants were interviewed: 63 in Nicaragua, 50 in Mexico, 34 in Colombia, and 30 Paraquay.
+These people reflect the diversity of SABC participants and interventions, as they fall within a wide range of ages, from minors to seniors aged 60 and up, and they hold diverse occupations. including house students. cleaners, farmers. ranchers, fishermen, teachers, members User Committee. of the Water and community leaders.

-Most of them are women (73%) and have participated in multiple SABC interventions (67%).
-Other respondents participated exclusively in processes related to artistic cocreation workshops (18%).
-Inspire interventions SABC (10%), or in activities facilitated by Leaders of Change3 (4%).
-Their participation took place in different moments throughout the program's lifecycle, what which, according to thev reported, speaks to the impact of SABC.
+Most of them are women (73%) and have participated multiple in SABC interventions (67%).
+Other respondents participated exclusively processes related to artistic cocreation workshops (18%)interventions SABC (10%),or activities facilitated by Leaders Change3 (4%).Their participation took place in different moments throughout the program's lifecycle, what which, according to reported, speaks to the impact of SABC.
 For the majority, their most recent participation was less than six months ago (43%), whereas for others it was more than six months ago (33%), over a year ago (23%), or even more than two years ago (1%).